Voter Registration and Election Deadlines Outside California

 Mailing in Your Absentee Ballot

 - For Santa Clara County residents only, there is a mail box outside the court house on Homestead where you can drop off your mail-in ballot.

 - If you live outside Santa Clara County, you will need to mail in your ballot.

 In-Person Voting (open to change)

 - The address of your polling place is on the back page of the sample ballot booklet that your county elections official mailed to you.
 If you do not have the booklet, contact your county elections office, or call the Secretary of State's toll-free voter hotline at (800) 345-VOTE (8683).

-- NOT ACTIVE YET Santa Clara County: Find your polling place (search by your residential address)
+- Santa Clara County: Find your polling place (search by your residential address)